faisaltheprofessor/XMLDataImporter/README.md

 This readme file provides instructions specific to this Laravel application.

 ## PHP 8.2 Requirement
 Please note that this XML Data Importer requires PHP 8.2.
-Make sure you have PHP 8.2 installed on your system before proceeding with the setup and execution of the application.
+Make sure you have PHP 8.2 or highter installed on your system before proceeding with the setup and execution of the application.

 ## Getting Started
 1. Configure the database connection with the desired credentials.
 Update the following variables in your ```.env``` file according to your database setup: